nsc create

 --wait_kube_system

-will wait until resources in kube-system
+If specified nsc will wait until resources in kube-system Kubernetes namespace are ready.

 Experimental features

-may graduate to be fully supported, or may end up being removed.
+We tend to introduce new possible features under experimental.
+Features here may graduate to be fully supported, or may end up being removed.

-json file where the features you want to use are specified.
+In order to use experimental features, pass --experimental_from pointing at a json file where the features you want to use are specified.

 Currently, the following experimental features are available:

-: specify an additional set of containerd shims to configure containerd with.
+• containerd_shims: specify an additional set of containerd shims to configure containerd with.

 Example: